Operational Breakdown

 If this pattern feels familiar

-The operational structure may not have caught up with the way the business has grown.
+The structure may not have caught up with the way the business has grown.

 If your team is running into situations like this regularly, it usually means the onboarding layer, responsibilities, or shared knowledge systems are creating more friction than they should.

-A Clarity Block can help pinpoint where responsibilities, workflows, or communication loops are creating the drag.
+A Clarity Block can pinpoint where responsibilities, workflows, or decision and communication loops are creating the drag.

 Next scenario